Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 ================   ===========================

-See the Setting up a serial terminal on your PC section for more details.
+If you’re not sure how to connect to your CCM developer kit using a serial terminal you can view the  Setting up a serial terminal on your PC section for more details.
 Once you open the serial terminal, type